Playoffs: United States and Canada

-The winner of each conference will play for the MLS Cup, the league championship.
-Since 2012, the MLS Cup is hosted by the conference champion with the most table points during the regular season.
+Since 2012, the MLS Cup has been hosted by the conference champion that has the most table points during the regular season.

 In the case of ties after regulation in any round, 30 minutes of extra time (divided into two 15-minute periods) would be played followed by a penalty-kick shootout, if necessary, to determine the winners.

 The defunct Women's Professional Soccer (WPS), which operated only in the U.S., conducted a four-team stepladder tournament consisting of one-off knockout matches.
 The third seed hosted the fourth seed in the first round.
 The winner of that game advanced to the "Super Semifinal", hosted by the second seed.
 The Super Semifinal winner traveled to the top seed for the final.
-The WPS's replacement, the National Women's Soccer League (which launched in 2013), has a more standard six-team knockout playoff in which the lowest-seeded winner from the first round plays the top seed and the next-lowest the runner-up in the semifinals.
+The WPS's replacement, the National Women's Soccer League (which launched in 2013), uses a single elimination tournament.
+The current NWSL playoff structure has a more standard eight-team knockout playoff where the top-seed hosts the eighth, the runner-up hosts the seventh, the third-ranked team plays the sixth-ranked, and the fourth plays the fifth.
+The lowest-seeded winner from the quarterfinals plays the highest-seeded and the next-lowest the next-highest team in the semifinals.
 The winners of two one-off semifinals advance to the one-off final.
+From 2021 to 2023, the NWSL had a 6-team tournament; and from 2013 to 2019, it had a 4-team single elimination tournament.